 CESC is committed to making continuous improvement in the management of its environmental impact through technological innovations and community interventions.
 CESC is the first thermal power utility in the world to be registered with UNFCCC for Carbon Credits.
 In line with its commitment to conserve the environment, CESC has brought in a change in its power mix from solely thermal to solar, wind and hydel power as well.
 Some of the renewable energy projects are already in commission or underway.
 The Company has launched several community-based initiatives to generate awareness on environment issues as initiate action on the same.

-The Urja Chetana Programme is conducted in 30 schools in and around Kolkata in partnership with Centre for Environment Education (CEE).
-The project aims at generating awareness on energy conservation and efficient use of energy.
-Energy clubs have been formed in the selected schools; essentially, these clubs consist of about 25-30 students from classes VI to IX with a teacher-in-charge.
+The Urja Chetana Programme is being conducted in 26 schools in and around Kolkata in partnership with Centre for Environment Education (CEE).
+The Project aims at generating awareness on energy conservation and efficient use of energy.
+Energy clubs have been formed in the selected schools.
+These clubs consist of about 25-30 students from classes VI to IX with a teacher-in-charge.
 The energy clubs drive the activities of the Urja Chetana Programme within and outside the school.
 The activities include conducting energy audits in schools, paper re-cycling, composting, rain water harvesting, wall art painting, creating educational material based on school curriculum, theme-based contests and competitions, rallies and campaigns, community outreach, observation of Urja week and Urja Diwas, among others.